SophieCXT/blog.io/milestone.md

 	Emploied the EasyTouch and NGUI Unity plug-ins to let the game become more user friendly 	Obtained prize money of 10,000 RMB, ranking the No.1 in all teams, and got an offer invitation from the Lead Game Designer
 # Leadership & Activities
-## Chairman | Hubei Xie Taitai Culture and Film Technology Co., Ltd.                                         Sep 2015- Present
+## Chairman | Hubei Xie Taitai Culture and Film Technology Co., Ltd.                                         Sep 2015- May 2022
 > 	Tackled projects and contracts in fields of art, movies, short videos, special effects processing, etc.
 	Made profits of 200,000 RMB
 	Contracted three major program as project manager